 - Interns will participate in a complete evaluation of the orientation program.

-- In addition, interns will work 10 hours in the beginning of the fall to finalize their work.
-Interns will also assist the Campus Involvement and Leadership staff in the selection process for the following year's Orientation Interns during the spring semester.
+- Interns will also assist the Campus Involvement and Leadership staff in the selection process for the following year's orientation interns during the spring semester.

 - What's the compensation?

-All applicants should plan on attending one of two mandatory Informational meetings.
-All application materials must be returned to Student Life East in the Commons Annex, no later than Sunday, January 18.
+All applicants should plan on attending one of two mandatory informational meetings.
+All application materials must be returned to Campus Involvement and Leadership in the Commons Annex, no later than Sunday, January 19.
 Applicants will only be considered once all materials, including online recommendations, are submitted.

 Steps to apply: